Now What? Practical Ways Churches Help People Connect Sunday to Monday

 But even if we believe these ideas, an important question remains.
 Now what?

 It’s a question that I hear from many pastors who are pressing into these theological truths.
-If this is what the Scriptures say, how might they inform life in the local church?
+If this is what Scripture says, how might they inform life in the local church?
 How do 30,000 foot theological concepts get translated into practical help for teachers, lawyers, engineers, entrepreneurs, retail workers, and cooks, so that they are better equipped to follow Jesus in their vocations?
 In other words, now what?

 As we have talked with leading churches across the country who are seeking to faithfully live out these ideas, we have found four key areas of church life and pastoral ministry that are impacted: